 His research uses molecular, genetic, and electrophysiological means to study how different types of nerve cells acquire and maintain their unique characteristics and how sensory cells respond to mechanical signals.

-Dr. Chalfie is a member of the National Academy of Sciences and the National Academy of Medicine and a fellow of the American Academy of Arts and Sciences.
-He is a past president of the Society for Developmental Biology.
-He also chairs the Committee on Human Rights of the National Academies of Science.
+Dr. Chalfie is a member of the National Academy of Sciences and the National Academy of Medicine, a fellow of the American Academy of Arts and Sciences, and a foreign member of the Royal Society.
+He is a past president of the Society for Developmental Biology, and has recently been elected to be the 2022 President of the American Society for Cell Biology.
+He is Vice Chair of the SSP Board of Trustees and the Chair of the Committee on Human Rights of the National Academies of Sciences, Engineering, and Medicine.